joerodgers/Copilot-Document-Sharing-Report/readme.md

 ## Overview
 The collection of PowerShell scripts provided is designed to assist organizations implementing M365 Copilot in identifying documents in SharePoint and OneDrive shared broadly with [_Everyone_](https://learn.microsoft.com/en-us/microsoft-365/troubleshoot/access-management/grant-everyone-claim-to-external-users) or [_Everyone Except External Users (EEEU)_](https://learn.microsoft.com/en-us/microsoft-365/troubleshoot/access-management/grant-everyone-claim-to-external-users).
 Once the process of pinpointing these extensively shared documents is finished, a subsequent script can be executed to compile a comprehensive summary report that encompasses detailed metadata pertaining to the SharePoint or OneDrive site where they are housed.
-This equips administrators with the necessary insights to focus on sites containing files of elevated sensitivity.
+This equips administrators with the necessary insights to focus on sites with a specific visibility or template type, usage or popularity, or the existance of highly sensitive files.

 Example screenshots of a final summary report: